OneofWolvesBilly/create-a-spring-boot/README.md

 # create-a-spring-boot
+1. This project is created to my blog, it's according to javadoc of annotation, profile setting, DB connection, MVC module, difference between web service and restful service, junit test
-It is a challenge project for 2021ironman on https://ithelp.ithome.com.tw
+2. It is also a demo project for my challenge of 2021ironman on https://ithelp.ithome.com.tw